muggy8/improbable/have-and-havenot/o3TDyzle.md

 I guess when Ethan said "Begin when ready" he really meant it and the prospective students are making full use of that readying time.

-In a blink and you'll miss it moment, the tailed boy leaped at the pointy eared girl.
+In a blink and you'll miss it moment, the tailed boy leaped at the pointy-eared girl.

-He clawed at her but she caught his hand mid strike and returned a low sweep.
+He clawed at her but she caught his hand mid-strike and returned a low sweep.

 Surprisingly, it didn't knock him over as her kick bounced off his shin.